 The Hebrew University of Jerusalem

 Syllabus

 Mathematical Methods I - 80114

-Last update 03-10-2021
+Last update 20-10-2022

 HU Credits: 6

 Degree/Cycle: 1st degree (Bachelor)

 Responsible Department: Mathematics

 Academic year: 0

 Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: E. Safra

 Course/Module Coordinator: Prof Ruth Lawrence-Naimark

 Coordinator Email: ruthel.naimark@mail.huji.ac.il

 Coordinator Office Hours: by prior arrangement

 Teaching Staff:

-Dr. Miriam Bank, Dr. Moriah Sigron, Mr. Leder Roee, Mr. Cohen Omri Course/Module description:
+Dr. Miriam Bank, Dr. Moriah Sigron, Mr. Yoad Ordan, Mr. Yuval Dellapergola Course/Module description:

 The aim of the course, along with its second semester companion, is to supply all the basic mathematical tools (apart from linear algebra) for science students (primarily physics, engineering and computer engineering) for first degree studies.
-This course covers vectors, complex numbers, coordinate systems, differentiation and integration of functions of one variable, Taylor's theorem, differentiability of functions of several variables, double and triple integrals, vector fields, integration over curves and surfaces of scalar and vector fields, with an emphasis on intuitive

-understanding and use

-rather than rigor.
+This course covers vectors, complex numbers, coordinate systems, differentiation and integration of functions of one variable, Taylor's theorem, differentiability of functions of several variables, double and triple integrals, vector fields, integration over curves and surfaces of scalar and vector fields, with an emphasis on intuitive understanding and use rather than rigor.

-Course/Module aims:

-The aim of the course, along with its second semester companion, is to supply all the basic mathematical tools (apart from linear algebra) for science students (primarily physics, engineering and computer engineering) for first degree studies.
-This course covers vectors, complex numbers, coordinate systems, differentiation and integration of functions of one variable.
-Taylor's theorem differentiability of functions of functions of one variable, Taylor's theorem, differentiability of functions of several variables, double and triple integrals, vector fields, integration over curves and surfaces of scalar and vector fields, with an emphasis on intuitive understanding and use rather than rigor.
+Course/Module aims: The aim of the course, along with its second semester companion, is to supply all the basic mathematical tools (apart from linear algebra) for science students (primarily physics, engineering and computer engineering) for first degree studies.
+This course covers vectors, complex numbers, coordinate systems, differentiation and integration of functions of one variable, Taylor's theorem, differentiability of functions of several variables, double and triple integrals, vector fields, integration over curves and surfaces of scalar and vector fields, with an emphasis on intuitive understanding and use rather than rigor.